 - Initially, the token issuance was capped at 100 hundred billion, but the creators settled on an infinite issuance later on.

 - The transaction fees are very low compared to fees in other networks.
-The amount is generally no more than $0.01, while in the Bitcoin network, commission can reach $10.
+The amount is generally no more than $0.01, while in the Bitcoin network, the commission can reach $10.

 - Dogecoin's low cost allows anyone to buy in, regardless of the capital they have.

 - Dogecoin has a practical application: network participants use it to pay for various goods and services on the Internet.
-In addition, Dogecoin operations are not banned, even in the countries where Bitcoin cannot be used.
+In addition, Dogecoin operations are not banned, even in countries where Bitcoin cannot be used.